smipi1/Milestone2-_BBS5_Factory_dashbord/README.md

 ![Mobile mockup](assets/desktop_wireframe.JPG)
 -
 **Note that the final design has changed from the original design in the mock-ups.
 The reason why it has changed.
 I was trying different layouts while I was experimenting and learning the code and sometimes the new designs looked better than the original ones, or was just more responsive. *
+#### Design Ideas
+The layout and the design of the dashboard, will be devided into blocks to give a  professional and of a high standard look.
+I broke the design down into various style decisions:

+##### Font
+I will be using “???” for the dashboard’s main font type, as this is a modern, professional looking font that is easy to read.

+##### Colour Scheme
+I am using the “Solar” theme from Bootswatch

 ## Features